 School Council wishes for this year-Be more eco friendly, make the toilets brighter and fundraise for a charity each term.
 The School Council representatives also do the work of the ECO COUNCIL as we are such a small school-they have a dual role!

-We have been founding out about different jobs in our area including the role of our local National Trust Shepherd-Andrew Capell.
+We have been finding out about different jobs in our area including the role of our local National Trust Shepherd-Andrew Capell.
 Here he is with his sheepdog, Kite.
 After the success of last year's bulb planting with drivers stopping cars to take pictures of the lovely spring bulbs here we are again planting up other spaces this winter for even MORE COLOUR in 2019 thanks to Green Snape.